Working Abroad in Egypt as an Expat.

 Starting a Business Abroad in Egypt

 There are typically three types of companies you can start in Egypt as a foreigner.
-You can begin a sole proprietorship, a joint stock, or limited liability company.
+You can begin a sole proprietorship, a joint-stock, or a limited liability company.
 No matter which company type you choose, you’ll still have to register it with the General Authority for Investment (GAFI).
 You’ll need a lawyer in order to prepare the necessary paperwork for this.

 If you are interested in starting a sole proprietorship, or a company with a single owner like a restaurant or shop, you’ll need to supply the proper paperwork.
 You’ll need a permit for pretty much every aspect of the business, from serving food to hygiene and everything else.
 Again, a lawyer can help you with this.